ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-basic.md

     ![Configuration Settings Resource Tab](../../images/PXIe-148X-GenGSE-ResourceTab-BasicSimpleGen.png)

-4. Run the VI to perform a generation using the TDMS file created in the previous tutorial.
+3. Run the VI to perform a generation using the TDMS file created in the previous tutorial.

-5. The generation GSE example will first load the bitfile and then buffer available data from disk to onboard DRAM.
+4. The generation GSE example will first load the bitfile and then buffer available data from disk to onboard DRAM.
 After buffering, the **Waiting for Serializer Setup** indicator will enable to indicate the module is ready for generation.

     ![Generation GSE Front Panel Waiting for Serializer Setup](../../images/PXIe-148X-GenGSE-FrontPanel-Waiting.png)

-6. Click the Serializer Setup Complete button to start generation.
+5. Click the **Serializer Setup Complete** control button to start generation.
 Generated images display automatically in the First Display Channel tab.

     ![Configuration Settings Resource Tab](../../images/PXIe-148X-GenGSE-FirstDisplayChannel-BasicSimpleGen.png)